- Written by Dr.Mehmet Demircioglu

 People often focus on products and forget behavior.
 In the first days, behavior matters.
 Controlled washing, careful sleep, avoiding friction, and not touching the recipient area are small but powerful parts of healing.

-If poor sleep continues beyond the first week because of pain, swelling, or panic, tell the clinic.
+If poor sleep continues beyond the first week because of pain, swelling, or panic, share that with the clinic.
 Recovery should become progressively easier, not more chaotic.

 Before going to sleep, avoid anything that increases sweating, friction, bleeding risk, or careless movement.
 The night routine should be quiet and predictable.
 The more stimulated and uncomfortable you are, the harder it becomes to stay in a protected position.